10 Clever Ways to Save Money at Restoration Hardware

-Such mind-bending prices may make you think you have no business stepping foot inside a Restoration Hardware store.
-But if you know a few hacks and tips, you won’t need to pay full price for anything at the store.
-Ever.
+Such mind-bending prices may make you think you have no business stepping foot inside a Restoration Hardware gallery.
+But if you know a few hacks and tips, you can experience the thrill of bringing home a perfect piece from a cult favorite store, and still pay less.

 2. Place One Order for Flat Shipping